 Chang, TSMC’s 81-year-old founder, plans to spend $9 billion defending the company’s leading position this year, adding capacity and improving technology.
 The investment means the company can make more-powerful chips at smaller sizes.
 Its shipments of 14 million 8-inch wafers of chips last year was three times UMC’s tally.
 Globalfoundries is unlisted.

 TSMC has grown as clients shun the risk and cost of building their own factories.
 Neither Qualcomm nor Nvidia, the biggest designers of mobile processors, operate factories.
 Instead, they contract production to TSMC and UMC.
-Texas Instruments (TXN), the largest maker of chips that convert sound and video for use in electronics, and Broadcom also outsource production to chip foundries.
+Texas Instruments (TXN:US), the largest maker of chips that convert sound and video for use in electronics, and Broadcom also outsource production to chip foundries.

 “If you’re looking at jostling between Qualcomm and Nvidia, it doesn’t matter because they’re both TSMC customers,” said RBS’s Toder.
 “If TSMC were shut down tomorrow, there’s not enough capacity in the world to make up for it.”